boeckmann/asm6502/README.txt

        This listing shows the lines of the assembler source side-by-side to the generated machine code in hexadecimal notation.

-         FPos  PC    Code          Line# Assembler text
+         Pos   Addr  Code          Line# Assembler text
          0000  0000  69 2A            1: ADC #42
          0002  0002  E8               2: INX

-       FPos indicates the position of the instructions regarding the output file.
-PC represents the _location_ or _address_ of the code while it is executed.
+       Pos indicates the position of the instructions regarding the output file.
+Addr represents the _location_ or _address_ of the code while it is executed.

        Let's further elaborate what the arguments to instructions may be.
        In the example above, `#42' is a numeric value that is directly used